popphylotools/ccs-consensuser_v2/README.md

 singularity exec ccs-consensuser_2.1.sif ccs-consensuser_v2.1.py
 ```

 4. The users may opt to install the dependencies manually.
-It is important to install the specified version of the dependencies.
+It is important to install the specified versions of the dependencies.
 This method may be time consuming.

 USAGE:
 -----